axelvaldez/radical-companies/_posts/children-stories/2024-08-05-how-it-went.markdown

 <h1>Nothing New</h1>
  <p>This is not new.
 In the past other Itsums had identify the many problems that the Fiat House brought, but the solutions were too narrow, too specific.</p>
-  <div class="_illustration">Show the Foundation under a one-story house and the same Foundation over a multi-floor building.</div>
+  <div class="_illustration">Show the Foundation (in yellow?) under a one-story house and the same Foundation over a multi-floor building.</div>
  <p>You can build a one-story house or a 20-story building on the Radical Foundation.</p>
  <p>If the proposal goes against the Radical Foundaton, then it is really a Fiat organization.
 Fiat organizations are OK, too, <em>if others agree to live in it</em>.
 We do not want to compete with the many ills brought upon by the Fiat House, we need an alternative for living.</p>